 Please note: The optional activities should be booked at least 3 weeks in advance due to limited availability.

 Tokyo – Kamakura.
 This morning we make our way to the popular seaside location of Kamakura by train, Japan’s medieval capital and home to the first shoguns is ours to explore today.
 On arrival we take some time to check out some of the many ancient shrines before heading to the Kotoku-in temple and marvel at the iconic bronze Great Buddha, standing 45ft tall.
-Next, we hike to the incredible Zeniarai Benzaiten Ugafuku Shrine, where we have the opportunity to wash our money in the spring (it is said any money washed in the shrine will double).
+Next, we explore incredible Enoshima and it's temples and relax in one of the beach bars this small offshore island offers, and watch the sun go down.

 Kamakura – Hakone.
-After breakfast, we take the Hakone Ropeway, an epic cable car journey that drops you at Oowakudani, a volcanic valley awash with active sulfur vents and hot springs.
+This morning we head to Amazake Chaya, an ancient tea house.
+Next up, is stunning Lake Ashi where we’ll have lunch and then board a pirate ship!
+From the deck of this triple-decker man-of-war you’ll cross the lake’s clear-blue waters and enjoy the spectacular views.
+We then take the Hakone Ropeway, an epic cable car journey to Oowakudani, a volcanic valley awash with active sulphur vents and hot springs.
 On a clear day you can gaze at Mount Fuji in all its glory and sample black eggs, a local delicacy coloured by the sulphuric water they’re boiled in.

 Hakone – Kyoto.
 We leave the mountains behind and travel by bullet train this morning to Kyoto, the former imperial capital of Japan.
-Spend the afternoon meandering through the quaint hillside streets until we reach the Kiyomzu Temple, one of the most celebrated temples in the country.
-Marvel at the wooden stage, built without the use of nails which houses the eleven faced, thousand-armed Kannon statue.
+Spend the afternoon meandering through the quaint hillside streets until we reach the Fushimi Inari Shrine, famous for its thousands of vermilion torii gates, which leads into the wooded forest of the sacred Mount Inari.
 This evening is at your leisure, opt to attend a live geisha performance in the famous Gion district, or walk down lantern illuminated Pontocho Alley and sip on some sake in one of the many bars overlooking the river and watch the world go by.

-Journey time: Hakone - Kyoto (approx 3.5 hours)
+Journey time: Hakone - Kyoto (approx. 3 hours)

 Today we focus on the spectacular scenery of Kyoto.
 We begin with a boat trip in traditional wooden rafts along the Hozugawa River, which was originally used to transport many of the supplies that built many of Osaka and Kyoto’s famous temples and castles.
 Experience the rush of the rapids and cruise along the ravine and the Arashiyama Hills.
 We then hike through a maze of bamboo paths in Arashiyama bamboo forest, until we reach the monkey park where we have the opportunity to feed these amazing creatures from the safety of our own cage while they roam free in their natural environment.

-In the afternoon, we visit the Tenryu-ji Temple, the most important of the city’s five zen temples.
+In the afternoon, we visit the Tenryu-ji Temple, the most important of the city’s five zen temples and hike through Arashiyama’s Bamboo Forest.
 The buildings themselves were damaged in fires and wars over centuries, whereas the gardens survived and have remained in pristine condition in their original form.
 The rest of the afternoon is at leisure to continue exploring Kyoto, there is also an optional karaoke night.

 Kyoto – Hiroshima.
-Our final morning in Kyoto is spent seeing one of the city’s most iconic buildings, the Golden Pavillion at Kinkaku-ji Temple, whose top two floors are covered in gold leaf.
-Take time to walk around the lake and marvel at the shimmering golden reflection of the pavilion in the waters and unwind in this calm atmosphere before taking a journey of tranquility with meditation session led by a Buddhist monk in a city temple.
+Our final morning in Kyoto is spent seeing one of the city’s most iconic buildings, the Golden Pavilion at Kinkaku-ji Temple, whose top two floors are covered in gold leaf.
+Take time to walk around the lake and marvel at the shimmering golden reflection of the pavilion in the waters and unwind in this calm atmosphere before taking a journey of tranquillity with a meditation session led by a Buddhist monk in a city temple.

 The afternoon finds us cycling through Kyoto’s Imperial Park in the heart of the city before reaching the iconic Imperial Palace, the former residence of Japan’s Imperial Family, before the capital and emperor were moved to Tokyo.
 Stroll through the grounds and admire the beautiful buildings.
 Later, we continue our journey west and catch the bullet train to Hiroshima.